Keyfactor/keyfactor-go-client-sdk/v11/docs/KeyfactorWebKeyfactorApiModelsMetadataFieldMetadataFieldCreateRequest.md

 ### NewKeyfactorWebKeyfactorApiModelsMetadataFieldMetadataFieldCreateRequest

-`func NewKeyfactorWebKeyfactorApiModelsMetadataFieldMetadataFieldCreateRequest(name string, description string, dataType CSSCMSCoreEnumsMetadataDataType, ) *KeyfactorWebKeyfactorApiModelsMetadataFieldMetadataFieldCreateRequest`
+`func NewKeyfactorWebKeyfactorApiModelsMetadataFieldMetadataFieldCreateRequest(name string, description string, dataType int32, ) *KeyfactorWebKeyfactorApiModelsMetadataFieldMetadataFieldCreateRequest`

 NewKeyfactorWebKeyfactorApiModelsMetadataFieldMetadataFieldCreateRequest instantiates a new KeyfactorWebKeyfactorApiModelsMetadataFieldMetadataFieldCreateRequest object
 This constructor will assign default values to properties that have it defined,